keptn-contrib/dynatrace-service/documentation/event-forwarding-to-dynatrace.md

 **Note**

 For some events we will try to push the event payload to *PGI* level instead of *SERVICE* level.
-Please refer to [this documentation for more information](event-forwarding-to-dynatrace-to-specific-entities.md)
+Please refer to the section [targeting specific entities for deployment, test and evaluation information](event-forwarding-to-dynatrace-to-specific-entities.md).

 If your services are however not tagged with these but other tags or if you want the dynatrace-service to send the events not to a service but rather an application, process group or host, overwrite the default [attach rules in a `dynatrace/dynatrace.conf.yaml` file](dynatrace-conf-yaml-file.md#attach-rules-for-connecting-dynatrace-entities-with-events-attachrules).